colin-fraser/convertR/readme.md

 ![Image of a graph] (https://raw.githubusercontent.com/colin-fraser/convertR/master/graph.png)

 Along each edge is a conversion factor.
-A path is drawn between the units, and the associated conversion factors multiplied together.
-The input is multiplied by the product of the conversion factors.
+When `convert(number, from, to)` is called, a path is drawn from `from` to `to`, and the conversion factors along the path edges are multiplied together. `number` is multiplied by the product of the conversion factors.
 That's it.

 This design lets convertR make hundreds of different types of unit conversions only knowing a handful of conversion factors.